adie-hub/adie-hub.github.io/README.md

 ### 5. Submit a pull request

-Once you are happy with your changes, commit and push them up to your repository.
+Once you are happy with your changes, go back to the yaml metadata and change `draft: true` to false.
+If you do not do this, your page will not be created by hugo when you submit it.

+Then you can commit your changes and push them up to your repository.
 Then you can submit a pull request for review!

 ## Tags